 He noted that there is a potential to deep link straight into the authorisation screen from an app-to-app flow.
 Whenever we cut out steps in the consumer journey, we tend to see higher conversion rates and obviously that means more consumers being part of the regime and getting that great experience.

 He noted that if we look at the number of customers who enter the bank flow, we’re seeing a 33% increase in connection success rate with app-to-app flows when compared to other authentication methods.
 Having app-to-app flows is crucial to creating the best possible world class system.

-He noted when we look to Australia, biometrics unlock simplicity and security gains with adoption growing quickly.
-From a trust perspective we are seeing an increasing trend and 64% of Australians say they trust fingerprint or facial recognition more than traditional passwords.
+He noted from a trust perspective we are seeing an increasing trend and 64% of Australians saying they trust fingerprint or facial recognition more than traditional passwords.

 He noted that in his view the Australian standards are quite prescriptive, and he respects the rationale behind that.
 Looking at the UK, they have an option to offer it for a first choice for consumers.
 The idea of a ‘waterfall authentication” where app-to-app is possible that we allow for participants to offer that to consumers.
 When it is not available, it falls back to an OTP authentication.
 This is not the only way to do it, but we want to have it as an option.

-He noted that some CX research has been conducted on authentication, but he suggests more CX research is required in this space as the authentication is critical to the success of this flow.
+He noted that on CX research on authentication, some research has been conducted on this but suggest more research is required in this space as the authentication step is critical to the success of this flow.